CryptikEd/Weird-Factz-Quiz-/README.md

 ![Project Image](assets/docs/testingimages/responsivetest.PNG)

-### This is a quiz website that will have your mind blown!
+### The quiz website that will make you go shaking your head saying "this can't be true".
+Yet somehow it weirdly is!
 ---

 ## Description